 (Neo)Pythagorean/(Neo)Platonist/Leibnizian mathematicians and serious mathematicists may request a homepage and forum, microblog, blog,) wiki account at The Mathematicon.

 Mathematicon is designed and tested on Free/Libre/Opensource Software (FLOSS) web browsers.

-Mathematicon was redesigned by Matheros.
-The update logo was designed by Math Hero and programmed by cantelope (not affiliated with the site.)
+Mathematicon was written by Math Hero, redesigned by Matheros.
+The updated logo was designed by Math Hero and programmed by cantelope (not affiliated.)
 Thanks to Viator Lapis for advice, such as a correction.